 The report also says that Alameda may have attempted to devalue Tether by swapping 250,000 USDT for fellow stablecoin USD Coin (USDC).
 While obviously a relatively small swap, Changpeng Zhao reportedly said that the amount was not the issue but rather the frequency of trades, as a large number of orders could put overwhelming sell pressure on USDT and spoof the price down.

 Bankman-Fried has denied the allegations in a statement to the Wall Street Journal.

 “The claims are absurd… Trades of that size would not make a material impact on Tether’s pricing, and to my knowledge neither myself nor Alameda has ever attempted to intentionally depeg tether or any other stablecoins.
-I have made a number of mistakes over the past year, but this is not one of them.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+I have made a number of mistakes over the past year, but this is not one of them.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action

 Follow us on Twitter, Facebook and Telegram

 Surf The Daily Hodl Mix